sonocotta/esp32-audio-dock/README.md

 ### Home Assistant: Snapcast

 Snapcast is a multi-room audio player that synchronizes playback across multiple devices, ensuring that audio streams play simultaneously in perfect sync.
 It consists of a server, which distributes audio streams, and clients, which receive and play the audio.
-There is a [snapcast](https://github.com/sonocotta/esparagus-snapclient) fork that was created to implement ESP32 Audio Board specific configuration on top of the ESP32 Snapcast client.
-This allows us to build flexible and extendable setups connected to various sources, like Mopidy, MPD or Home Assistant.
+There is a [snapcast](https://github.com/sonocotta/esparagus-snapclient) fork that was created to implement ESP32 Audio Board-specific configuration on top of the ESP32 Snapcast client.
+This allows us to build flexible and extendable setups connected to various sources, like Mopidy, MPD, or Home Assistant.

 <details>
   <summary>Install instructions</summary>